 The 316/316L-coil NAS surcharge fell to $0.91/pound, while the 304/304L decreased to $0.63/pound.

 The stainless steel surcharge has started a short-term downtrend, driven by the general slowdown in the steel and stainless steel markets.

 However, stainless steel surcharges still remain well above 2015 lows.

 What This Means for Industrial Buyers

-Actual Raw Steel Prices, Trends
+Actual Stainless Steel Prices and Trends

 Both Chinese 304 stainless steel coil decreased by 1.78%, while Chinese 316 stainless steel coil prices dropped 1.48% this month.

 Meanwhile, Chinese Ferrochrome prices increased this month by 0.85%, up to $1,857/mt.
 Ferro Molybdenum lump prices jumped 7.5%, reaching $20,505/mt.
 Nickel prices also fell this month, dropping by 7.34% to $11,675/mt.